 After I talked for quite a long time, now it’s your turn!

-What is your favourite triceps exercise and how often do you train your triceps?
+What is your favorite triceps exercise and how often do you train your triceps per week?